luiz-eduardo-gs/fullcycle3/README.md

 # Full Cycle 3
 Repository destinated to save all Full Cycle 3 challenges and codes.

+## Modules

+* All module content should be organized as the example:
+    * ../modules/02-docker/content/trabalhando-com-imagens/criando-primeira-imagem-com-dockerfile/, where 02-docker is the module name, trabalhando-com-imagens is the submodule name and criando-primeira-imagem-com-dockerfile is the video name.
+    * ../modules/02-docker/desafios/ should contain all challenges codes organized by challenge name:
+        * ./modules/02-docker/desafios/desafio-go/ for example

 ## Notes

 * All notes will be taken using Simple Note.